zhtmike/flow_grpo/README.md

 - 🔥We showcase image examples from three tasks and their training evolution at https://gongyeliu.github.io/Flow-GRPO.
 Check them out!
 - 🔥We now provide an online demo for all three tasks at https://huggingface.co/spaces/jieliu/SD3.5-M-Flow-GRPO.
 You're welcome to try it out!

+## FAQ

+* Please use **fp16** for training whenever possible, as it provides higher precision than bf16, resulting in smaller log-probability errors between data collection and training.
+For Flux and Wan, becauase fp16 inference cannot produce valid images or videos, you will have to use **bf16** for training.
+Note that log-probability errors tend to be smaller at high-noise steps and larger at low-noise steps.
+Training only on high-noise steps yields better results in this case.
+Thanks to [Jing Wang](https://scholar.google.com.hk/citations?user=Q9Np_KQAAAAJ&hl=zh-CN) for these observations.

+* When using **Flow-GRPO-S1**, set a relatively small `clip_range`, otherwise training may crash.

 ## Flow-GRPO-S1
 We propose Flow-GRPO-S1, an accelerated variant of Flow-GRPO that requires training on **only a single denoising step** per trajectory.
 For each prompt, we first generate a deterministic trajectory using ODE sampling.
 At a randomly chosen intermediate step, we inject noise and switch to SDE sampling to generate a group.
 The rest of the process continues with ODE sampling.
 This confines stochasticity to a single step, allowing training to focus solely on that step.
 This one-step training idea was primarily proposed by [Ziyang Yuan](https://scholar.google.com/citations?user=fWxWEzsAAAAJ&hl=en) during our discussions in early June.